 There’s a science to back up the orthopedic benefits of this dog mattress.
 After using this bed for just under a month, dogs had less joint pain and stiffness, increased mobility, and seemed to sleep better, according to a study from the University of Pennsylvania.

-And for any dogs with orthopedic issues, such as arthritis, this bed provides the sturdy support and comfort they need.
+For any dogs with orthopedic issues, this bed can help provide sturdy support and comfort.

 Best for Large Dogs: Furhaven Pet Dog Bed

 Big dogs have special needs when it comes to a bed.
 For one thing, it’ll have to be sized to fit their bodies.
-And often, orthopedic support is helpful, since dogs of this size can often tend to have hip or joint issues.
+More support is also often helpful, since dogs of this size can really flatten out some beds.

-Enter the Furhaven pet sofa, which has bolsters on the sides for comfort and support, along with an egg-crate foam base that caters to stiff joints.
+Enter the Furhaven pet sofa, which has bolsters on the sides for comfort and support, along with an egg-crate foam base.
 Dogs seem to find it easy to get in and out of this bed.
 Additionally, it’s made from a soft, snuggly material.
-Just note: If your dog is a big-time chewer, this isn’t the right mattress for them.
+However, if your dog is a big-time chewer, this isn’t the right mattress for them.

 This bed is available in a wide range of colors and several sizes.
 A removable, machine washable cover makes it easy to keep the Furhaven pet bed clean.